Daniel P. Franke, Ph.D.

 “Papal Diplomacy and the Third Crusade: A Setback for Papal Power?”
 Seventh Quadrennial Conference of the Society for the Study of the Crusades and the Latin East, Avignon, France, August 2008.

-Organizer, Chair, or Participant
+Organizer, Chair, or Participant, selected

 Organizer, “A Soldier for All Seasons: Remaking War and Warriors in Medieval and Modern Britain.”
 Eighty-second Annual Meeting of the Society for Military History, Montgomery, Alabama, April, 2015.